A violent ambush in Idaho leaves 2 firefighters dead and 1 injured. What to know about the attack

 Over the next few hours, it wasn't clear if hikers or other recreationists were stuck on the mountain, or if any civilians had been injured in the shooting, Norris said.
 What was clear was the danger the firefighters and responding law enforcement faced.
 They exchanged gunfire with the shooter, he said.

-“We don’t know how many suspects are up there, and we don’t know how many casualties there are,” Norris told reporters at a 4:30 p.m. news conference.
+“We don’t know how many suspects are up there, and we don’t know how many casualties there are,” Norris told reporters at a Sunday afternoon news conference.
 “We are actively taking sniper fire as we speak.”

 The deceased included a firefighter from the Coeur d'Alene Fire Department and one from Kootenai County Fire and Rescue.
 A third firefighter was badly injured but had made it through surgery and was “fighting for his life,” Norris said later that night.